 No employee shall be required or permitted to make a written or verbal agreement with the District or its representatives which may conflict with the terms of this Collective Agreement.

 3.05 Names of Union Representatives

-The Union shall notify the District in writing of the names of its Officers, shop stewards, and other persons authorized to represent the Union.
+In January of every year, the Union shall notify the District in writing of the names of its Officers, shop stewards, and other persons authorized to represent the Union.